Star Wars: Ahsoka season 2: Guests

-Other characters confirmed to be appearing in the season include: Huyang, Grand Admiral Thrawn, Chopper, Enoch, Admiral Ackbar, and Garazeb "Zeb" Orrelios.
+Other characters confirmed to be appearing in the season include: Huyang, Chopper, Enoch, Admiral Ackbar, and Garazeb "Zeb" Orrelios.

 Production

 Background

 Lucasfilm announced several spin-offs from the Star Wars series The Mandalorian (2019–2023) in December 2020, including Ahsoka.
 Rosario Dawson was set to reprise her role as Ahsoka Tano from The Mandalorian, having taken over from Ashley Eckstein who voiced the character in Dave Filoni's animated series Star Wars: The Clone Wars (2008–2020) and Star Wars Rebels (2014–2018).
-The new spin-off series were set in the same trimeframe as The Mandalorian—during the 30 years between the films Return of the Jedi (1983) and Star Wars: The Force Awakens (2015)—and were planned to culminate in a "climactic story event".
+The new spin-off series were set in the same timeframe as The Mandalorian—during the 30 years between the films Return of the Jedi (1983) and Star Wars: The Force Awakens (2015)—and were planned to culminate in a "climactic story event".
 They were being developed by The Mandalorian creator Jon Favreau and Filoni, with Filoni creating and showrunning Ahsoka.
 Lucasfilm's Kathleen Kennedy, Carrie Beck, and Colin Wilson were also executive producers.

 The first season of Ahsoka continued a story that Filoni established in the epilogue of Rebels, and was referred to by some fans and commentators as effectively being a fifth season of Rebels.
 That series ended with protagonist Ezra Bridger and antagonist Grand Admiral Thrawn being taken to an unknown location, and the epilogue showed Ahsoka joining Ezra's friend Sabine Wren to search for them.
 In the first season of Ahsoka, Ezra and Thrawn are found in another galaxy and return to the main Star Wars galaxy, while Ahsoka and Sabine are stranded in the other galaxy with antagonists Baylan Skoll and Shin Hati.
 Baylan discovers large statues of the Mortis gods–powerful Force-wielders introduced in The Clone Wars–as part of his own journey.
 It was initially unclear how Baylan's story would continue following the death of actor Ray Stevenson in May 2023.